 Strawberry Banana Pineapple Smoothie is a delicious drink to start your day.
-Make it in under 10 minutes using 6 simple ingredients ( gluten-free, can be easily made vegan)
+Make it in under 10 minutes using 6 simple ingredients ( gluten-free, can be easily made vegan).

-If you love smoothies for a healthy breakfast, then here are some more smoothie recipes that you may like – Mango Kale Smoothie, Mango Pineapple Smoothie, Apple Smoothie, Pumpkin Pie Smoothie, Celery Smoothie, Beet Smoothie, and Chocolate Banana Smoothie.
+If you love smoothies for a healthy breakfast, here are some more smoothie recipes you may like – Mango Kale Smoothie, Mango Pineapple Smoothie, Apple Smoothie, Pumpkin Pie Smoothie, Celery Smoothie, Beet Smoothie, and Chocolate Banana Smoothie.

 About Strawberry Pineapple Smoothie